How To Protect & Manage Your Money During Coronavirus, According To Experts

-Stock trading came to a halt on Monday after the Dow Jones dropped more than 2,000 points.
-Everywhere, people seem worried about not just their health amid the spread of coronavirus, but their money, too.
-The two are inextricably tied, after all, especially in a country without universal health care or federally-mandated paid sick leave.
+The Toronto Stock Exchange had its biggest one-day drop ever on Thursday and stock markets around the world also took a hit as people worry about not just their health amid the spread of coronavirus, but their money, too.

 While some are panic-buying a year’s worth of toilet paper, others are becoming anxious about spending.
-What happens if your next paycheck is reduced, or you don’t get one at all?
+What happens if your next paycheque is reduced, or you don’t get one at all?
 Most millennials have savings, but 58% of those savings accounts are under $5,000.
 With the stock market in shock, what does it all mean for retirement accounts, stocks, student loans, or even mortgages?
 Should people be watching them carefully, or selling?
-Should we reevaluate 401(k) portfolios or even stop investing for a while?
+Should we reevaluate our RRSPs or even stop investing for a while?

 Advertisement

 It’s a lot to think about, and it’s important not to panic.
-Ahead, we spoke to financial expert Paco de Leon of the Hell Yeah Group and Priya Malani, founder and CEO of Stash Wealth, a financial planning firm focused on millennials, about how to cope with financial anxiety during a pandemic.
+Ahead, we asked financial experts about how to cope with financial anxiety during a pandemic.

-One of the most visible online responses to the stock market has been people getting alarmed about their 401(k)s.
+One of the most visible online responses to the stock market has been people getting alarmed about their RRSPs and TFSAs.
 Should you reallocate your assets?
 How could this affect your retirement?

-But even though you might want to assess the damage to your portfolio, experts say that the best thing you can do for yourself is leave it alone:
+Even though you might want to assess the damage to your portfolio, experts say that the best thing you can do for yourself is leave it alone.
+Think of your investments like a rollercoaster, where the stock market goes through ups and down depending on what’s happening in the global economy.
+You don't want to jump off in the middle of the ride.

-Your 401k right now is like your face: Don't touch it— ryan teague beckwith (@ryanbeckwith) March 9, 2020
+Younger investors, especially those fairly new their careers, have plenty of time to ride through the ups and downs of the stock market, making up any losses that happen during downturns like this.
+When you see stock prices drop during times of crisis, that doesn’t accurately reflect the value of that investment.
+It just means that millions of people are freaking out and pulling their money out of that investment, making the “value” of that stock or fund go down.

-This goes double if you’re young and not very far into your career.
-“If you aren’t planning on retiring in the next few years, there is no need to worry about your 401(k) balance,” says de Leon.
-“You have plenty of time to ride out these ups and downs.”
+Seeing the number in your RRSP account go down can be scary.
+But, don’t let fear cloud your judgement.
+If you look at any historical chart tracking the Toronto Stock Exchange since the Second World War, you’ll see that there were fluctuations over the years, including dips after the dot-com bubble burst 20 years ago, and the housing crisis 10 years ago.
+But, if you step back and look at it as a whole, the market trends upwards.

 Advertisement